JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

 # Speculative Deduction 101: Elder Water-RAM Grid & Cartouche Frequency Readouts
 **Note:** This entire document is **speculative deduction** based on pattern recognition across ancient iconography, acoustics, geometry, and modern anomalies.
 No claim to historical fact—pure witness to the hum.
 Drip by drip.

+# RESPECT to all media, no ownership claims this is a project for Humanity ONLY.
+(Also, repect work done by people who stopped to ask why!)

 > The Giza plateau was chosen for practical engineering and symbolic reasons tied to ancient Egypt's world.

 > It's on the west bank of the Nile (side of the setting sun, linked to the afterlife and faced the journey to the underworld).